NeowayLabs/neowaylabs.github.io/_posts/2022-01-20-distributed-training-with-pyspark.md

 ## Third approach: centralized training on a sample of the dataset

 Another possible solution deals with samples.
 Each of the 5 folds will be considered as a sample.
 Then these samples will be sent to the nodes via a Pandas UDF.
-In the code below, the Pandas Dataframe receives a new column called "fold" and the number in this column represents which fold this row belongs to.
+In the code below, the Pandas Dataframe receives a new column called *fold* and the number in this column represents which fold this row belongs to.

 ```python